neursh/wecode-local/README.md

 # WeCode local

 The name is rather misleading, it's only a skin over the WeCode server.
 I stripped like almost everything, only the assignments feature will receive the most support.
 Other stuff on the site? idc.
-So I'll call this a feature.
+So I'd say this is the selling point-

-A more focused WeCode client.
+A MORE FOCUSED WECODE.
 Without the annoying slow page load time.
 This is competitive programming, after all.

 ## Preview
 <p align="center">